blobaa/attestation-protocol-ts/README.md

 There are lots of tests in the test folder.
 Have a look if you need some additional examples of how to use the APIs.

+This version implements the Attestation Protocol version 1.0.0

 ## APIs